- Gnome Stew - http://www.gnomestew.com -

 Ever since I first read the Dungeoneer’s Survival Guide back in the 1980s (I’m sure I was wearing sweatpants and listening to my box radio at the time), I’ve been fascinated by the concept of categorizing players into types.
 The old DSG used three: adventurer, problem-solver, and roleplayer.
 Over the years I’ve seen other player types (the most recent of which being Robin’s Laws of Good Gamemastering, revised in 3.5’s Dungeon Masters Guide II).

 Why do I think this is important?
 For years, I’ve found player-typing to be useful in designing the best campaigns that I can for my players.
-It’s a great tool to have in your head (“okay, I’ve got enough for the Butt-Kicker, but my Method Actor needs something; maybe I can throw in a moral dilemma here”).
-Similarly, acknowledging your own GM-type may help raise red flags before they become problems.
+It’s a great tool to have in your head (“okay, I’ve got enough for the Butt-Kicker, but my Method Actor needs something.
+Maybe I can throw in a moral dilemma here”).
+Similarly, acknowledging your own GM-type (or types; we rarely fall squarely into a single category) may help raise red flags before they become problems.
 If there’s a Power Gamer in your group and you know that you are a Romantic, then there’s a red flag that warns you of possible rules system exploitation.

 So without further ado, here are the following types of GM: